 “Building Character Beyond Ourselves.”

 Guitar, Chorus, Instrumental Ensemble, AP Music Theory, and Musical Theatre are courses in performing arts that are offered during school hours.
 Students can progress from not knowing an instrument by taking Instrumental Ensemble I or Guitar I to becoming a great musician by taking Instrumental Ensemble IV Honors or Guitar IV Honors.
 Instrumental Ensemble is often filled with both String Orchestra Students and Band Students.
 Students in Guitar learn all styles of guitar playing from chords to fingerpicking styles, rock guitar and bass guitar.
-Students can also earn college credit through taking Advanced Placement Music Theory their senior year.
+Students can also earn college credit through taking Advanced Placement Music Theory during their senior year.

-When the bell rings, students are invited to participate in Chorus Club, Mass Choir (Vocalists and Instrumentalists), Drama Club, International Thespian Society Troupe #8174, and Drumline.
+When the bell rings, students are invited to participate in Chorus Club, Mass Choir (Vocalists and Instrumentalists), Drama Club, International Thespian Society Troupe #8174, and our Drumline.

 The Spring Musical or Drama Performance is almost an All-School event.
 Students can participate as actors, set crew, backstage crew, costume helpers, make-up helpers and much more.
 While many more students add to the musical through the creation of props and sets in 3D Art, over 25% of the student body participates during the musical either on stage or backstage.
 Some of our past performances have included: “Shrek! the Musical”, “Once Upon a Mattress”, “Annie”, “Bye, Bye Birdie”, “Beauty and the Beast”, “God Spell”, “Cinderella”, “Wizard of Oz”, “Arsenic and Old Lace”, “Sound of Music”, and “A Christmas Carol”.
 All students at JPII are encouraged to audition for our spring musical or performance regardless if they have taken a theatre course or have any theatre experience.